meizabel/documentation/concepts.md

 **Event Store ** keeps all the events of the application in the chronological order, which is also called *Event Stream*.
 New projections are built by passing the event stream “throught” them. `TODO: link to the example.`

+**Query Service** returns data to the client applications in responce to a query.
+The query is the request for:
+* state of one or more aggregates or their fragments;
+* one or more projection states or their fragments.

 ** Aggregate Stand ** serves latest states of aggregates.
 It is called that way to emphasize its _“read”_ nature.
-It may return complete state, or its fragment, if corresponding query requests only partial representation.
+It may return complete state, or its fragment, if corresponding query requests partial representation.

-**Query Service**.
-Aggregate Stand Service and Projection Repositories are linked to the Query service, and the Query Service would read data from them, then passing it to the client.

 ___